nomad-coe/nomad/README.parsers.md

 ***Note:** This is a general README file for NOMAD parsers, consult the README of specific parser projects for more detailed information!*

+This is a NOMAD parser for [$code-name$]($code-url$).
+It will read $code-name$ input and output files and provide all information in NOMAD's unified Metainfo based Archive format.

 ## Preparing code input and output file for uploading to NOMAD

 NOMAD accepts `.zip` and `.tar.gz` archives as uploads.
 Each upload can contain arbitrary